Britt Baker

-Brittany Baker (born April 23, 1991) is an American professional wrestler and dentist.
-She is signed to All Elite Wrestling (AEW), where she performs under the ring name Britt Baker where she is a former AEW Women's World Champion.
-Born in Punxsutawney, Pennsylvania, Baker made her debut as a professional wrestler in 2015 and attended the University of Pittsburgh School of Dental Medicine from 2014 to 2018.
-The following year, she became the first woman signed to AEW.
+Brittany Ann Baker (born April 23, 1991) is an American professional wrestler and dentist.
+She is signed to All Elite Wrestling—where she performs under the ring name Dr. Britt Baker, D.M.D. and is a former AEW Women's World Champion.
+She is also the first woman wrestler signed to AEW.

 Early life

-Brittany Baker was born on April 23, 1991, in Punxsutawney, Pennsylvania.
-She studied behavioral medicine with a minor in human development and family studies at Pennsylvania State University.
-She began her professional wrestling training in June 2014, when she enrolled in the International Wrestling Cartel training academy in South Hills, Pennsylvania, training under the tutelage of Super Hentai and Marshall Gambino.
-That same year, Baker enrolled in the University of Pittsburgh School of Dental Medicine, graduating in May 2018.
-While studying dentistry, she trained in Absolute Intense Wrestling in Cleveland, Ohio, under Johnny Gargano and Candice LeRae.
+Brittany Ann Baker was born in Punxsutawney, Pennsylvania on April 23, 1991 to elementary school teacher Mary Ann and healthcare executive Sam Baker.
+She has a younger brother named Dane.
+She had an athletic childhood, participating in basketball and track and field.
+She studied behavioral medicine with a minor in human development and family studies at Pennsylvania State University, graduating in 2013.
+In 2014, the same year she began training as a professional wrestler, she enrolled in the University of Pittsburgh School of Dental Medicine and graduated in May 2018.

 Professional wrestling career

-Early career (2015–2018)
+Early career (2015–2019)

-Baker made her professional wrestling debut at an International Wrestling Cartel (IWC) event in 2015.
+Baker began training as a professional wrestler in June 2014 when she enrolled at the International Wrestling Cartel (IWC) training academy in South Hills, Pennsylvania, training under the tutelage of Super Hentai and Marshall Gambino.
+She also trained under Johnny Gargano and Candice LeRae at Absolute Intense Wrestling in Cleveland, Ohio.
+She made her debut at an IWC event in August 2015.
 She appeared on WWE Raw as a jobber in 2016, losing to Nia Jax in a squash match.
 On December 10, 2016, she became the inaugural IWC Women's Champion when she defeated April Sera, Marti Belle, and Sonya Strong in a four-way elimination match.
 She was defeated by LuFisto for the title in July 2017.
 On September 1, 2018, Baker competed in a four corner survival match against Madison Rayne, Chelsea Green, and Tessa Blanchard at the All In pay-per-view event, which was won by Blanchard.
-She regained the IWC Women's Championship by defeating LuFisto and Ray Lyn in a three-way match in October, only to drop it again in November to Katie Arquette.
+She regained the IWC Women's Championship by defeating LuFisto and Ray Lyn in a three-way match in October, only to drop it again in November to Katie Arquette., Baker would also make appearances in Ring of Honor, between 2016 to 2019.